RobertMara/AngularTutorial/README.md

 - Navigate web browser to http://localhost:4200/

-FOR SOME REASON, FILTERING IS NO LONGER WORKING.
+FOR SOME REASON, FILTERING IS FLAKEY.
+Doesn't always seem to work.
 (Tried in original homes-app directory as well.
 Shrug.)